knative/serving/test/e2e/systeminternaltls/README.md

-# Internal Encryption E2E Tests
+# System Internal TLS E2E Tests

-In order to test Internal Encryption, this test turns enables request logging and sets the request log template to `TLS: {{.Request.TLS}}`.
+In order to test System Internal TLS, this test turns enables request logging and sets the request log template to `TLS: {{.Request.TLS}}`.

-The test setup will enable Internal Encryption, and then configure the logging settings.
+The test setup will enable System Internal TLS, and then configure the logging settings.

 The test then deploys and attempts to reach the HelloWorld test image.